akashtadwai/IITH-BTech-ES-Courses/README.md

-# Courses in IITH ES Curriculum
+# Courses in IITH ES-CSE Curriculum

 This repo contains codes and assignments of courses taught in IITH